Get Free Program

 2. Resilience

 The second trait is resilience, and this today is one of the most challenging things due to everything being accessible, instant fast-track success stories on social media and attention spans are decreasing so the need for coaches to adapt their coaching or get parents on side is even more important.
 Imagine if Pat Rafter decided to listen to that negative bias or to what others didn’t see in him and didn’t believe he could make it to the pros.
-In fact, his coach in his teen years Gary Stickler mentioned to me of late that Pat was very difficult to teach so he didn’t teach him and instead did all indirect learnings so he could make up his own mind what he wanted.
+In fact, his coach in his teen years Gary Stickler mentioned to me of late that Pat was very difficult to teach so he didn’t teach him instead what he did was indirect learning so he could make up his own mind about what he wanted.

 Pat wanted to be different and had determined his game was going to be a serve and volley game.
 What we know now is many of the most successful people have huge defunct personality types and can be what we say “ a pain in the ass to teach “ or is it just that we need to understand them best.
 I was watching a match with one of the players I mentored recently, and we watched a top Australian junior play a match against a difficult opponent who was giving him a very tough match and he wasn’t winning.
 On the change of ends, he said to his dad “ F… Off !! ”.